Fighter

 Relentless(13th level)

-Once per turn, when you want to roll a Superiority Die, you can choose to instead use half of the number rolled (rounded down).
+Once per turn, when you want to roll a Superiority Die, you can choose to use half of the number rolled instead (rounded down).
 Doing so won't expend the Superiority Die.
 If the Superiority Die rolls a 1, then it's a 0.

 Masterd superiority(17th level)